The Swan Upping 2009

 The Queen’s Swan Marker and his team wear distinctive uniforms and his cap contains a large swan feather.
 Each day the markers stand and toast The Queen and as they sail past Windsor Castle they stand in salute to “Her Majesty The Queen, Seigneur of the Swans”.
 Click here to view a video of this year’s event.Filed under British Royals

-Tagged Animals, Elizabeth II, Swan Upping.
+Tagged Animals, Elizabeth II of the United Kingdom, Swan Upping.